ebishiru/dnd-journal/README.md

 **1. Home Page**

-Generic landing page.
-Tabs for character page, campaign page, and login.
+Main landing page.
+Contains small description of website and main navigation buttons.

 **2. Character Page**

-Lists all characters

-**2A.
-Individual character page**

-Shows their name, story, notable quotes and pictures.
+Shows the Character name, their background story, popular quotes,created date and last edit date.

-Author, created Date and edit date are also listed.

 **3. Campaign Page**

-Lists all campaigns

-**3A.
-Individual Campaign page**

-Shows title, summary, pictures and a prequel&sequel

-Author, created date and edit date are also shown too.
+Similar to character page, lists campaign name, the campaign story, created date, author and last edit date.

+**4. Character/Campaign Lists**

+Shows a list of all the characters or campaigns.
+List may be sorted by character name, author or created date.

+**5. Manage character/campaign**

+Only the user's characters/campaign may be edit their own files.
+Up to 8 quotes can be added and removed.
+Data may also be deleted after confirmation.

-**4. Dice Roller**
+**6. Dice Roller**

-Digital dice roller with all dice types and history log.
+Just a fun little dice roller.
+Different die sizes may be selected.
+The last 6 results are shown and high and low values have their own text.

+## Extra implementations:

+For password safety, I included salt and hashing.

+For confirmations and errors, I've included toasts for UI/UX.

+Created simple figma animation for loading.

 ## MongoDB Backend Collection: